Types of Chocolate: Just The Basics

 White Chocolate is just like milk chocolate, but it is sweeter and has a cream color instead of being brown as it lacks cocoa solids.
 White chocolate is the perfect choice awesome for making butter truffles and for adding decoration to milk/dark chocolate treats.

 While some may not think of white chocolate as being “real” chocolate, this topic has come under debate over recent years.
-Not only does white chocolate have a long standing place in the industry, it follows all of the rules of chocolate in regards to mouthfeel/texture, flavor delivery, and workability as white chocolate contains a lot of cocoa butter.
+Not only does it have a long standing place in the industry, it follows all of the rules of chocolate in regards to mouthfeel/texture, flavor delivery, and workability as white chocolate contains a lot of cocoa butter.
+White chocolate is a great base to work with when adding savory flavors like rosemary and sea salt because it has subtle flavors that won’t clash with the added flavors.

 There are plenty of fake white chocolates out there so look for cocoa butter to be one of the first 2 ingredients on the label.
 Legitimate white chocolate contains at least 20% cocoa butter, but look for the varieties that have closer to 30% cocoa butter as they are much smoother, have a cleaner flavor, and are easier to work with.